 A small team of Library Digital Volunteers can now offer remote support for basic digital enquiries, such as:

-- Accessing your library service’s current offer
+- Accessing the library service’s online Current Offer

 - Using email